Analysis | A slip in support for Black Lives Matter?

 The data lead to a few questions:

 First is how significant and lasting this is.
 It’s tempting to attach these numbers to the scenes of unrest that have been played up particularly by Trump and conservative media.
 But those scenes had faded in the weeks during which these polls were conducted.
-Plenty may have changed in the last week, following the police shooting of Blake
+Plenty may have changed in the past week, following the police shooting of Blake.

 The second is cause and effect.
 While people could possibly be reacting to those scenes, it’s also possible the inverse is true: that they find the scenes that actually set off the unrest to be more powerful and compelling — and that what happened in Kenosha could serve to reinforce those concerns.
 The ebb in White support for the movement could just as easily be explained by these issues fading from prominence as they could be by the scenes Trump and his allies have played up — which, notably, existed following the Floyd protests and were very prominent in conservative media, but at that point didn’t seem to alienate the vast majority of Americans.

 Finally there’s the fact that, even with the apparent dip in White support for Black Lives Matter, it hasn’t seemed to impact the race for president much.
-Joe Biden’s lead has been remarkably static since he became the presumptive Democratic nominee, and even in the last few weeks, when views of the protests might have shifted, his lead in the national RealClearPolitics average remains at 7.1 points.
+Joe Biden’s lead has been remarkably static since he became the presumptive Democratic nominee, and even in the past few weeks, when views of the protests might have shifted, his lead in the national RealClearPolitics average remains at 7.1 points.
 That’s little changed from earlier this month and only slightly smaller than earlier this summer.

 Wisconsin polling is also instructive in this regard.
 While Marquette showed the biggest decline in support for Black Lives Matter, Biden’s support in Wisconsin hasn’t really changed much from mid-June.
 Save for a GOP pollster who employs a novel method seeking out supposed secret Trump supporters, Biden’s lead is still very much in the mid-single digits.